 Use a VPN Product

-The best and the safest way to make sure that you don’t fall victim to Cryptojacking and similar crimes is to use a VPN service.
-A VPN works by hiding your original IP address and letting you connect to the internet using a remote and secure server, which also lends you its IP address.
+The best and safest way to avoid Cryptojacking and similar crimes is to use a VPN service.
+A VPN hides your original IP address.
+It allows you to connect to the internet through a remote and secure server.
+The VPN also gives you its IP address.

-This makes sure that you’re surfing and online activities are completely anonymous and private, letting you stay safe from hackers and other cybercrimes, including Cryptojacking.
+This ensures that your online activities remain anonymous and private.
+You stay safe from hackers and other cybercrimes, including Cryptojacking.

 Disable JavaScript

 Another great way to prevent Cryptojacking code from infecting your computer is by disabling JavaScript.
-Even though this will work to block off Cryptojacking efforts on your machine, this step comes with its drawbacks, the most annoying of those being that you could also get blocked from using different functions that you might need.
+This step will block Cryptojacking efforts on your machine.
+However, it comes with drawbacks.
+The most annoying drawback is that you might get blocked from using certain functions.
+These functions might be ones that you need.

 Check out: What is Mobile Application Security?
 Threats and Safety